Dystonia

 - Side effects: local weakness, dysphagia (cervical injections), ptosis (blepharospasm injections)

-- Antibody formation: develops in ~5%; results in secondary non-response; lower with Xeomin (complexing-protein-free); switch to type B
+- Antibody formation: develops in ~5%; results in secondary non-response.
+IncobotulinumtoxinA (Xeomin) is complexing-protein-free, which may theoretically reduce immunogenicity; for confirmed neutralizing-antibody resistance to type A, switch to type B (rimabotulinumtoxinB)

 - EMG or ultrasound guidance improves targeting accuracy for deep or small muscles